Claire-Potter/Belle-Musique-Studio/project-files/features/features-read-me.md

 * The Social Media link icons are displayed in the footer
 * Each of these icons will open the respective social media site on a new blank page ensuring the user has easy access to the Xperience DezignWiz social accounts
 * The Facebook link opens the actual business page of Belle Musique Studio
-* The Privacy Policy opens the privacy policy document for the site on a new blank page
+* The Privacy Info opens the privacy policy document for the site on a new blank page
+* The Newsletter link opens the newsletter form for a user to sign up for the weekly student showcase newsletter.

 ## The About Us page